how to remove paint from upvc window frames

 bar keepers friend logo white background

-I’ve seen all kinds of recommendations on the Internet, such as acetone (as found in nail polish remover), denatured alcohol (ethanol or methylated spirits), and ammonia solution.
-These may be good with some paints but not others.
+I’ve tested all kinds of recommendations, such as acetone (as found in nail polish remover), denatured alcohol (ethanol or methylated spirits), and ammonia solution.
+These options may be effective with some paints, but not the paint I used.
+Furthermore, some contain chemicals that harm uPVC and the neoprene seals holding the glass in place.

 The main ingredient of BKF is oxalic acid, an organic plant-based compound that removes stains on all surfaces.
+Oxalic acid is slightly abrasive in that it etches the surface, but the effect is negligible on uPVC.

-Bar Keepers Friend is a mild acid, so wear gloves and avoid contact with your eyes and skin.
+Note: Bar Keepers Friend is a mild acid, so wear gloves and avoid contact with your eyes and skin.

 Tools & Materials